pryv/config-template-pryv.io/pryv.io/cluster/INSTALL.md

     docker-compose -v
     docker-compose version 1.18.0, build 8dd22a9

-If your domain is set up correctly, the following command should yield the hostname of the machine you intend to use as a central Pryv Register server:

-    dig NS +trace ${DOMAIN}

-Normally, your NS records should resolve to the hostnames you gave to the Register server you intend to set up.
-Please check that the A records of the returned NS entries exist and point to the same machine.

 ### Run

 To launch the installation, you will need to SSH to each Pryv.io machine and repeat the commands described below for each machine.
 Please start with the leader machine (usually on `reg-master`) first and then the follower machines (`cores`, `static`, `reg-slave`).